 - Common among men and women in their 30s-50s

 Treatment depends on the location of the tumor and how far it has progressed.
 Surgery and radiation therapy, with chemotherapy during or following radiation, are the standard treatments.
 If surgery is not an option, then the doctor may recommend radiation and/or chemotherapy.
 Many clinical trials using radiation, chemotherapy, or a combination are available for initial and recurrent anaplastic astrocytomas.

 Glioblastoma multiforme (GBM) is the most common of malignant primary brain tumors in adults and is one of a group of tumors referred to as gliomas.

-Classified as a Grade IV (most serious) astrocytoma, GBM develops from teh lineage of star-shaped glial cells, called astrocytes, that support nerve cells.
+Classified as a Grade IV (most serious) astrocytoma, GBM develops from the lineage of star-shaped glial cells, called astrocytes, support nerve cells.

 GBM develops primarily in the cerebral hemispheres but can develop in other parts of the brain, brainstem, or spinal cord.